kaye360/kaye360/Readme.md

 Hi, I'm Josh!
 I'm a full stack web developer.

-Some of the main tools I use include React, Astro, Tailwind, Node, Laravel, and WordPress
+Some of the main tools I use include:
+- React
+- Astro
+- Typescript
+- Tailwind
+- Node
+- Laravel
+- WordPress

 Here are some of my projects: